 An intact vernal pool habitat includes the amphibian breeding pool and non-breeding terrestrial habitat often extending hundreds of feet from the breeding pool (Semlitsch 2002; Baldwin et al. 2006).
-Conserving the ecological functions of any given pool or cluster of pools requires more protections than just the pool footprint or the current area of adjacent terrestrial habitat currently regulated at either the state or federal level.
+Conserving the ecological functions of any given pool or cluster of pools requires more protections than just the pool footprint or the area of adjacent terrestrial habitat currently regulated at either the state or federal level.
 Pool-breeding amphibians are present in breeding pools for, at most, a few weeks in the spring; adults and juveniles spend the majority of their lives in the adjacent forests and often use other pools during migration to and from summer and winter habitats in the forest.
 The post-breeding habitat used for foraging in the summer and hibernating in winter may encompass large blocks of forested habitat.
 The juveniles are the key dispersal agents as they colonize new breeding pools thereby maintaining the genetic integrity of pool-breeding populations.
 Their dispersal distances are often measured in miles (Rittenhouse and Semlitsch 2007).
-In addition, these amphibians export nutrients and energy to the surrounding forest and hence connectivity among pools and forests is essential for conserving the full suite of vernal pool ecosystem functions.
+In addition, these amphibians export nutrients and energy to the surrounding forest and hence connectivity among pools and forests is essential for conserving the full suite of vernal pool ecosystem functions and abundance of wildlife species that rely on them.

 Vernal pools, because they are small and hard to identify remotely, often are absent from National Wetland Inventory maps or town natural resource maps (Dibello et al. 2016).
 Significant Vernal Pools (SVPs) (a regulated subset [<25% to date] of known vernal pools) have not been proactively mapped as are other Significant Wildlife Habitats due to their small size, distribution across the landscape, and temporal nature.
-The level of effort required to survey the State for the location of vernal pools and to determine if they are 'Significant' according to state regulation is daunting.
+The level of effort required to survey the State for the location of vernal pools and to determine if they are "Significant' according to state regulation is daunting.
 Because they are ephemeral, they cannot be easily identified except in the spring and fall during high water and hence jurisdictional determinations must be made in the spring when amphibian indicator species and their egg masses are present.
 The majority of pools fall on private property and not uncommonly, the pool and/or its critical terrestrial habitat, fall on more than one property.
 There is much confusion from the public regarding which pools are regulated and beyond that, how they are regulated.
 There is a broad misconception that no development is allowed near SVPs, for example.
 It is incumbent upon landowners to determine whether or not they have a SVP before they develop near a pool, costing them in time as well as money because pool surveys are season-specific.
-Many landowners are concerned that vernal pools regulation will effectively serve as a "taking" and cause them to lose the economic value of their property (Jansujwicz et al. 2013b).
-These fears and misconceptions lead to animosity toward wetland regulations in general and vernal pools specifically.
-Applicants are thwarted by the lack of predictability around vernal pools because there is no comprehensive map of vernal pool locations or their level of significance according to state statute.
-Landowners are further confused by permitting differences at local, state, and federal levels particularly with the uncertainty which vernal pools are jurisdictional at the federal level.
+Vernal pool management is further complicated because of differences between local, state, and federal definitions and requirements, and because there is no pre-existing comprehensive map of vernal pool locations or their level of significance.